SC34 Electrical Safety

 •

-• 4.3.20 When electrical work is being undertaken that requires the presence of an Accompanying Safety Person, see section 4.6 and B6, prior to work commencing instruct them how to disconnect the equipment being worked on from all supplies of electricity, and how to switch off any test equipment or disconnect it from the supply.
+• 4.3.22 When electrical work is being undertaken that requires the presence of an Accompanying Safety Person, see section 4.6 and B6, prior to work commencing instruct them how to disconnect the equipment being worked on from all supplies of electricity, and how to switch off any test equipment or disconnect it from the supply.

-4.4 Electrical Nominated Persons shall:
+4.4 Nominated Persons shall:

 • 4.4.1 Sign to accept the responsibility to undertake defined electrical work, identified on the letter of appointment, issued by the Authorised Person for a period not exceeding 5 years.